 Whatever his exact motivation, I know that Bear is a very cautious horse by nature in any novel situation.
 It makes sense to me that he might be nervous about possible conflict.
 It also makes sense to me that by my taking the time to acknowledge his concern (by joining in with Bear in observing the horse before approaching) that it might have helped Bear to feel more secure and less like he had to protect/guard all parties involved.

 The book is chock full of all sorts of fascinating tidbits and insights.
 It will most likely expand and challenge some of the information you have been told about horses.
-It has definitely made me look at various horse behaviors and my interpretation of them in a different light.
+It definitely made me look at various horse behaviors and my interpretation of them in a different light.

 I realize that not everyone who reads this book will agree with all the research and conclusions that the author has made, but I think this book has a real contribution to make to horsemanship.
-If this post has piqued your interest, I would highly suggest you buy yourself a copy.
+If this post has piqued your interest, I highly suggest you buy yourself a copy.

 Special thank you to horse professional, Andrea Datz from the Restoration Ranch in Fruita, Colorado, for first making me aware of this book.
 You can visit Andrea’s website at https://www.andreadatz.com.